cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   schnorr_signature_generate(msg, SK):

   Inputs:
-  - msg, message to be signed, an octet string
+  - msg, message to be signed, a byte string
   - SK, private key, a Scalar in GF(p).

   Outputs: signature (R, z), a pair of scalar values